IgniteUI/igniteui-docfx/en/components/spreadsheet_configuring.md

 The `IgxSpreadsheet` control allows you to configure the type of selection allowed in the control then modifier keys (`Shift` or `Ctrl`) are pressed by the user.
 This is done by setting the `SelectionMode` property of the spreadsheet to one of the following values:

--   `AddToSelection`: New cell ranges are added to the `SpreadsheetSelection` object's `CellRanges` collection without needing to hold down the ctrl key when dragging via the mouse and a range is added with the first arrow key navigation after entering the mode.
+-   `AddToSelection`: New cell ranges are added to the `SpreadsheetSelection` object's `cellRanges` collection without needing to hold down the ctrl key when dragging via the mouse and a range is added with the first arrow key navigation after entering the mode.
 One can enter the mode by pressing Shift+F8.
--   `ExtendSelection`: The selection range in the `SpreadsheetSelection` object's `CellRanges` collection representing the active cell is updated as one uses the mouse to select a cell or navigating via the keyboard.
+-   `ExtendSelection`: The selection range in the `SpreadsheetSelection` object's `cellRanges` collection representing the active cell is updated as one uses the mouse to select a cell or navigating via the keyboard.
 -   `Normal`: The selection is replaced when dragging the mouse to select a cell or range of cells.
 Similarly when navigating via the keyboard a new selection is created.
 One may add a new range by holding the Ctrl key and using the mouse and one may alter the selection range containing the active cell by holding the Shift key down while clicking with the mouse or navigating with the keyboard such as with the arrow keys.

 The `SpreadsheetSelection` object mentioned in the descriptions above can be obtained by using the `ActiveSelection` property of the `IgxSpreadsheet` control.